wilkie/blog/posts/filesystems-what-we-know-what-we-can-learn.md

 or runtime that your program relies on to work.
 Linking is like a bunch of Lego... and a programmer's job is to tell it how to build your castle.

-Back in the day, almost before my time, programs ran directly on the hardware of the machine.
-There was very little
+Back in the day, almost before my time but fortunately not quite, programs ran directly on the hardware of the machine.
+There was very little systems software.
-systems software.
 Usually just some stuff to boot the machine and some program loader.
 Over the years, operating systems became bigger and their responsibilities grew wider.
 I enjoy thinking about why this actually is.
 We take for granted what they do, but if you ask someone